-General Luna is the place to be when it comes to finding the best places to stay Siargao!
-General Luna has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay near Sohoton Cove to fit the needs of budget backpackers, luxury travelers and everyone in between.
+General Luna is the place to be when it comes to searching for the best places to stay in Siargao!
+General Luna has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favorite places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend:

 Nay Palad Hideaway offers the perfect ‘island resort vibe’ that you may be seeking.
 Choose either a sea view or a garden view luxurious room, take a dip in the outdoor swimming pool, and enjoy your very own private palm tree-fringed beach!
 On top of this, resort guests can make use of the complimentary paddleboards, surfboards, kayaks, bicycles, and even jump on board an island hopping tour.